-After staying at a perfect caravan spot at Gasthof Friedburg, Edi used the morning for ham radio communication while I climbed to the remains of a castle.
-When we left we wanted a closer look at the mighty Krimmler Waterfall which we had passed when driving from Tyrol into Salzburg via the Gerlos pass.
+After staying at a perfect caravan spot at Gasthof Friedburg, Edi used the morning for ham radio communication while Cordy climbed to the remains of a castle.
+When we left, we wanted a closer look at the mighty Krimmler Waterfall, which we had passed when driving from Tyrol into Salzburg via the Gerlos pass.

-While it was raining in lower areas in the mountains it had snowed and we wanted to go there, so we drove into the valley of Kaprun where we ended at a parking from where you can go by bus to the reservoirs of Kaprun.
+While it was raining in lower areas, in the mountains it had snowed and we wanted to go there, so we drove into the valley of Kaprun where we ended at a parking from where you can go by bus to the reservoirs of Kaprun.
 But they were not running that day because of the bad condition of the roads up there.
-As I was keen to see snow in August we drove to Zell am See instead and took the cablecar to Schmittenhöhe.
+As we were keen to see snow in August, we drove to Zell am See instead and took the cablecar to Schmittenhöhe.
 Up there we had 20 cm of snow and it was very foggy.

-I had planned to go for a hike up the mountains or at least along the lake, but that wasn’t possible, as everything was under 20 cm of snow.
+We had planned to go for a hike up the mountains or at least around the lake, but that wasn’t possible, as everything was under 20 cm of snow.
 We didn’t see the path and would have needed spurs to walk safely.
 So we just admired the view before we headed down again.

 We drove east and into another valley which belongs to the National Park – the Seidlwinkltal.
 This valley is said to be one of the most beautiful alpine valleys and we agree.

 At the beginning, we passed some farm houses, all decorated with loads of flowers in bloom, but soon drove along the river past meadows and cows deeper and deeper into the valley until we reached a parking.

 From there we walked into the valley, which leads to the Grossglockner mountain range in the back.
 We passed one Alm and a little bit later reached a second one, where we had a break before hiking back.